KwatME/kwat/posts/Medicine/Hematologic/Lymphocyte Disorders and Lymphoid Leukemias/index.md

 Chimetic antigen receptor T cell is an engineered T cell that recognizes and eliminates cancer cells.
 A patient's own T cell is manipulated to be able to react to the cancer cell.

+A child with leukemia die in days without treatment.

 ## Philadelphia chromosome is a specific mutation assocaited with leukemia.

 This mutation fuses BCR and ABL genes in a B cell.